swbg/spotter/README.md

-# spotter
+# MCR Spot Reader
-Software for semi-automatically analyzing fluorescence/luminescence images.
+Software for reading fluorescence/luminescence images.

+The functionality for automatically detecting bright spots moved to the `auto-option` branch.